Gauge covariant neural network for quarks and gluons: Demonstration

 \subsection{Numerical setup}

-Here we summarize our numerical setup.
-We implement\footnote{ Our framework can be implemented immediately if a public code has smearing functionality. } our framework for SU(2) gauge theory in four dimension with dynamical fermions.
-Our code is implemented based on LatticeQCD.jl \cite{LatticeQCDjl} with Julia \cite{ bezanson2015julia}.
-We use automatic staple generator from loops operators in the delta rule, which has been used in our public code \cite{LatticeQCDjl}.
-In addition we implement automatic staple derivative generator for given general staples.
+Here, we summarize our numerical setup.
+Our framework can be implemented immediately if a public code includes smearing functionality.
+We implement it for SU(2) gauge theory in four dimensions with dynamical fermions.
+Our code is implemented based on LatticeQCD.jl \cite{LatticeQCDjl} in Julia \cite{bezanson2015julia}.
+We use an automatic staple generator from loop operators, which is available in our public code \cite{LatticeQCDjl}.
+In addition, we implement an automatic staple derivative generator for arbitrary general staples in the delta rule.

-We perform simulation with staggered fermions without rooting and plaquette gauge action in $N_\sigma^3 N_\tau=4^4$ with $m_\text{l}=0.3$ and $\beta = 2.7$ for this proof-of-principle study.
-We train our network with $m_\text{h}=0.4, 0.5, 0.75, 1.0$ (Tab. \ref{tab:setup_train}) to see a training history of the loss function and weights.
+We perform simulations with unrooted staggered fermions and the plaquette gauge action in a $N_\sigma^3 N_\tau=4^4$ lattice with $m_\text{l}=0.3$ and $\beta = 2.7$ for this proof-of-principle study.
+We train our network with $m_\text{h}=0.4, 0.5, 0.75, 1.0$ (see Tab. \ref{tab:setup_train}) to observe the training history of the loss function and weights.

-We choose our training rate $\eta = 1.0\times 10^{-7}$, which is not well tuned but enough for this demonstration and employ the simplest stochastic gradient as an optimizer.
-Training was performed for 1500 trajectories (training step) from a thermalized configuration.
+We choose a training rate of $\eta = 1.0\times 10^{-7}$, which is not precisely tuned but sufficient for this demonstration, and we employ simple stochastic gradient descent as the optimizer.
+Training was performed over 1500 trajectories (training steps) starting from a thermalized configuration.

-The SLHMC run performed 4500 trajectories with trained weights and $m_\text{h}=0.4$.
+The SLHMC is performed using trained weights and $m_\text{h}=0.4$.
 To increase statistical accuracy, the simulation is performed with multiple streams using different random seeds, and the first 1000 trajectories of each stream are excluded from the analysis.
 For SLHMC, we use 50000 trajectories in total.
-The step size in the molecular dynamics is taken to 0.02 to evaluate the quality of the trained action.
+The step size in the molecular dynamics is set to 0.02 to evaluate the quality of the trained action.
 For HMC, we use the same number of trajectories for analysis.

-\subsection{Results}
+\section{Results}